sntran/homogeneous-blocks/README.md

 Blocks that contains elements of the same kind.

-The initial work is based of Sir Trevor for fast prototyping.
+The initial work is based of [Sir Trevor](http://madebymany.github.io/sir-trevor-js/) for fast prototyping.
 But ideally, the blocks should be abstract enough to use in any block system (if any).

 These blocks use a different namespace than Sir Trevor, so if you want to use them in your current set up, do:

 ```javascript
 SirTrevor.Blocks.Columns = Homogeneous.Blocks.Columns;
 ```

+befor declaring any SirTrevor instances.

 ## Conventions